urql-graphql/urql/docs/api/urql.md

 `[result, executeMutation]`.

-- The `result` is an object with the shape of an [`OperationResult`](./core.md#operationresult) with an added `fetching: boolean` property, indicating whether the mutation is currently being executed.
+- The `result` is an object with the shape of an [`OperationResult`](./core.md#operationresult) with an added `fetching: boolean` property, indicating whether the mutation is being executed.
 - The `executeMutation` function accepts variables and optionally [`Partial<OperationContext>`](./core.md#operationcontext) and may be used to start executing a mutation.
 It returns a `Promise` resolving to an [`OperationResult`](./core.md#operationresult).